Skip to content

 DATABASE_URL="postgres://user:password@localhost:5432/wisp"

-# S3 storage (recommended for production)
+# S3 storage (recommended)

 S3_BUCKET="wisp-sites"